Updated: Mar 26

 Proverbs 24:23-26 (NASB)

 Notice that one who is partial is someone who states that the wicked are actually righteous people.
 That is, they ignore what YAHUAH says about our behavior.
 Righteous people obey YAHUAH’s precepts and laws and the wicked do not.
 This proverb reveals that people were being partial at the time it was written.
 People were ignoring the truth in favor of the wicked.
 That is, they were being partial.
-They honored the wicked as if they were godly individuals.
+They honored the wicked as if they were holy individuals.
 We still see this occurring in our world today.
 Next, we discover that someone who rebukes the wicked will be a delight to others and blessing will come to them.
-That is, the principle of impartiality means that we hold to biblical principles regardless of circumstances and persons.
+That is, the principle of impartiality means that we hold to Scriptural principles regardless of circumstances and persons.
 We are impartial in our judgments and in our statements.
-That is, we say sin is sin, the wicked are wicked and the godly are godly.
+That is, we say sin is sin, the wicked are wicked and the holy are holy.

 First Illustration of Impartiality

 In the New Testament, we find four illustrations of YAHUAH’s impartiality.
 The first illustration starts in Acts 10:34 where the apostle Peter states that YAHUAH is not partial in salvation.
 That is, YAHUAH offers salvation to both Jews and Gentiles.
-He is not the ELOHIYM of the Jews only.
+He is not the Alahiym of the Jews only.